 Her current research interests include the role of race in design consumption and production, and the intersections of race and abstraction in mid-twentieth-century painting and sculpture.
 During the summer of 2019, she was a George Gurney Senior Fellow at the Smithsonian American Art Museum in Washington, D.C., where she conducted research in the papers of several African American artists who were profiled in Ebony magazine in the 1950s.

-Wilson has written articles and reviews in a variety of publications, including The Art Bulletin, American Art, Journal of Design History, Studies in the Decorative Arts, Winterthur Portfolio, and Journal of the Society of Architectural Historians.
+Wilson has written articles and reviews in a variety of publications, including The Art Bulletin, American Art, Journal of Design History, Archives of American Art Journal, Studies in the Decorative Arts, Winterthur Portfolio, and Journal of the Society of Architectural Historians.
 She has also contributed to numerous exhibition catalogues for institutions such as the Milwaukee Art Museum, the RISD Museum of Art, the National Building Museum, and the Yale University Art Gallery.

 In addition to her collaborations with the Worcester Art Museum, Wilson is also involved with ArtsWorcester, an organization devoted to contemporary art practice in Worcester and the surrounding region.
-She has served on the Board of Directors for ArtsWorcester in various roles since 2012, and is currently President of the Board.
+She served on the Board of Directors for ArtsWorcester in various roles from 2012 to 2019, and was President of the Board from 2015 to 2017.

 Updated: May 2021